ericasimon16/woodwell_internship/plots/README.md

 # Plots Directory

-This directory contains visualizations of the FaIR outputs.
-There are 5 subdirectories:
+This directory contains visualizations of the FaIR outputs, focusing on temperature and radiative forcing.
+There are four subdirectories:
 - one for each IAM: `GCAM`, `MESSAGE`, `REMIND`
-- one for the ensemble mean outcomes:`ens_mean`
+- one for the ensemble mean:`ens_mean`
-- one to visualize the whole ensemble (all 3 IAMs) at once: `ens_all`